Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 5. Focus on what’s essential

-As a result, focusing on learning can be a challenge.
-Experienced online instructors advise not trying to cover all the planned material.
+As a result, focusing on learning can be challenging.
+Experienced online instructors recommend not trying to cover all the planned material.
 Instead, focus on what is absolutely essential—what students must learn to pass the course.

 6. Leave time for class discussion